compchem-cybertraining/Tutorials_CP2K/README.md

 # CP2K/Libra Tutorials

-In this repository you can find different inputs needed for doing nonadiabatic dynamics using CP2K.
+In this repository you can find different inputs needed for doing nonadiabatic dynamics using CP2K/Libra interface.
 We have also provided a manual for CP2K itself in the `cp2k_manual` folder.
 There are different examples on how to use the CP2K/Libra interface and you can use them by simply modifying the inputs based on your system of study.
-Also, you can find some useful links below showing our codes used for two of our publications and are the same as above but with different systems:
+Also, you can find some useful links below showing our codes used for two of our publications.
+The following links are the same as above but with different systems:

 [Nonadiabatic Dynamics in Si and CdSe Nanoclusters: Many-Body vs Single-Particle Treatment of Excited States](https://pubs.acs.org/doi/10.1021/acs.jctc.0c01009), [Technical details](https://github.com/AkimovLab/Project_Libra_CP2K)